Choirrulloh/Raspberry-surveillance-camera/README.md

 Login with `admin` and no password.
 [![admin password](https://i.imgur.com/sx35FB1.jpg)](https://i.imgur.com/sx35FB1.jpg)

-You can seen the live video of your camera.
+You can see the live video of your camera.
 [![You can seen the live video of your camera](https://i.imgur.com/wUQCzEi.jpg)](https://i.imgur.com/wUQCzEi.jpg)

 Go to `Settings` on top left, then `General settings` and define your admin password.